 - Low student to equipment / faculty ratio which means you get more one on one time with Faculty and equipment that is readily available.

-2nd Year Students Gain Great Experince on Placement
+2nd Year Students Gain Great Experience on Placement

-2nd year students have finish this semester on placement.
-Here is a list of some of the companies and cities our students are making a diference at:
+2nd year students are preparing for their internships as part of their final semester.
+Here is a list of some of the companies and cities our students have, or will be making a difference at:

 - CBC Television - Toronto

 - NewCap Television - Lloydminister

 - CKWS TV - Kingston

 - Shaw TV - Thunder Bay

 - Keyframe Productions - Toronto

 - 105.3 The Giant FM - Thunder Bay